 Some cooks serve it with hard-boiled eggs, and sprinkled with dried fruit such as figs and dates.

-Like to throw everything in one pot and let it cook?
-Try these:
+Do you love to throw everything in one pot and let it cook?
+Try these easy one-pot meals after you finish your Hariara Soup:

 Have you been to Morocco?
+Did you make this harira recipe?
 What’s your fave stew?

 Tell me in the comments.Print